-Hi, I'm Marilyn --frequently refered to as Farmer Gal in the blog.
-My husband Michael and I own That'll Do Farm.
+Hi, I'm Marilyn -- My husband Michael and I own That'll Do Farm.

 I was born a true animal lover.
 I can't remember a time when I wasn't surrounded by animals.
 Dogs, cats, horses, chickens, goats, rabbits, cows -- I loved them all.
 Especially the horses.
 Breeding and showing them was always my passion.
 Showing led to owning a boarding barn, running a breeding operation and giving lessons.

 But now, Michael and I are converts to the fascinating world of alpacas and their fiber.

 The genetics of breeding for top quality show animals fascinates me.
 We know what traits other alpaca owners, knitters and hand spinners are looking for, and that is reflected in our breeding program.